Legacy of Kain: Dead Sun: Production

 Publisher Eidos Interactive assigned series creators Crystal Dynamics to the Tomb Raider franchise before Defiance shipped, and writer and director Amy Hennig, unable to proceed with Legacy of Kain or lead Tomb Raider: Legend, departed to join Naughty Dog.
 In 2004, a sequel – Legacy of Kain: The Dark Prophecy – was delegated to Ritual Entertainment, but Eidos cancelled the title after a few months of work.
-Consequently, the Legacy of Kain brand spent several years under review.
 However, both Eidos and Crystal Dynamics representatives frequently recognized fan demand for another game, and considered outsourcing the task to other teams.

 Square Enix purchased Eidos in 2009, and the newly merged entity, Square Enix Europe, selected Climax Studios – who had recently completed development of Konami's Silent Hill: Shattered Memories – to press on with a Legacy of Kain project for seventh generation consoles.

-Leaks alleged that preproduction on Dead Sun secretly began circa 2009-2010, under the codename "Black Cloth".
+Leaks alleged that preproduction on Dead Sun began circa 2009-2010, under the codename "Black Cloth".
 The title's budget was small at first, but in its final incarnation it had achieved AAA classification, and targeted release as a PlayStation 4 launch game.
 Crystal Dynamics supervised Climax, while Square Enix Europe required that the finished product comprise a single-player and multiplayer package.
 They recruited Psyonix to build the latter, then codenamed War for Nosgoth.
 Both teams made use of the Unreal Engine 3, and shared a unified art direction, but the two modes were otherwise entirely distinct.
 The publisher mandated the decision to introduce a new main character (in lieu of series protagonist Kain), requesting that Climax's story showcase a distant time period.
 Director Sam Barlow would reflect: "we took a lot of things we’d learned from Shattered Memories and were doing them on a much bigger scale, although more subtly."

 Square Enix Europe cancelled Dead Sun in 2012, after motion capture and casting had begun, but before the project reached full production.
 Psyonix continued to develop the War for Nosgoth multiplayer, now disconnected from the original game.

 Hints of the game had first emerged in 2011, when Game Revolution's Daniel Bischoff cited a consumer survey to determine the best of four possible names tailored for a Legacy of Kain product: Obsidian Blood, Obsidian Sun, Dead Sun or Revenant.
 In 2012, Patrick Garratt of VG247 relayed rumors of a Soul Reaver reboot with a "new art direction" then underway at Crystal Dynamics.
 Still, no statement occurred until 2013, when Official Xbox Magazine Edwin Evans-Thirlwell discovered a Legacy of Kain storyboard by Passion Pictures, and others found evidence of War for Nosgoth in the Steam Database, Advanced Micro Devices' patch logs, a newly registered domain, and a LinkedIn profile.
 Square Enix Europe's George Kelion confirmed the existence of a multiplayer title named Nosgoth, promising more information at a later date.